Pipeline Overview

 Our second generation CHIT1 inhibitor program

-CHIT1 is also involved in the pathology of various diseases with inflammatory and fibrotic components, including non-alcoholic steatohepatitis (NASH), and potentially a broad spectrum of neurological diseases that are characterized by excessive activation of inflammatory cells in the brain (neuroinflammation).
+CHIT1 is also involved in the pathology of various diseases with inflammatory and fibrotic components, including metabolic dysfunction-associated steatohepatitis (MASH), and potentially a broad spectrum of neurological diseases that are characterized by excessive activation of inflammatory cells in the brain (neuroinflammation).

 Molecure is developing other selective CHIT1 inhibitors, structurally different from OATD-01, which have been selected for proof-of-concept validation in models of these diseases.